DasLab/Water-CryoEM-ribozyme/models/SWIM/README.md

 All outputs, models and outputs, can be found in [models](models).
 The models used throughout the manuscript were taken from [2.2A-G414_cdist3.2_seg3_dens5_Q0.7_Qres0.6_cycle999.pdb](models/2.2A-G414_cdist3.2_seg3_dens5_Q0.7_Qres0.6_cycle999.pdb) and [2.3A-G414_cdist3.2_seg3_dens5_Q0.7_Qres0.6_cycle999.pdb](models/2.3A-G414_cdist3.2_seg3_dens5_Q0.7_Qres0.6_cycle999.pdb) for the 2.2 and 2.3 Å maps respectively.
 The residue G414 which was added for the SWIM run was deleted before further analysis, [2.2A_SWIM.pdb](../2.2A_SWIM.pdb) and [2.3A_SWIM.pdb](../2.3A_SWIM.pdb).

+The 2.3 A models were aligned to the aligned 2.3 A models (RNA only so perfect overlap).